-Expansion of broadband, particularly rural broadband, is of particular importance to the Commission because such expansion is consistent with a number of policy drivers that underlie public utility regulation, including the availability of adequate and reliable service, continued service to customers consistent with the level of service needed to promote the public welfare, and with the authorization and empowerment provided by the Legislature to the Commission to take every opportunity to advance the economic development of the state.
-As with reliability benefits, the benefits of broadband expansion - while real - are difficult to quantify.
-To allow utilities to more quickly expand broadband access, utilities that are rate regulated by the Commission may, on an annual basis, make up to \$15 million in direct or indirect investments in a project or company (with particular emphasis on and due consideration given to those types of endeavors authorized by the Mississippi Broadband Enabling Act) that has as its direct purpose the expansion of broadband service (or other technology that enables internet access) to underserved customers in Mississippi.
-Any such investment shall be recorded to a regulatory asset to be included in the utility's rate base, subject to Commission approval, and shall be amortized over a period no longer than ten years.
-Because of the inherent, yet difficult to quantify, benefits of such investments, no cost/benefit analysis shall be required.
-Any such expenditures made by a rate regulated utility under this paragraph shall be used to provide services only to customers of the utility providing such investment.
-The utility making the investment may rely on the representations of the entity receiving the funds and no independent verification is required of the funding utility.
+Expansion of fiber optic infrastructure is of particular importance to the Commission because such expansion is consistent with a number of policy drivers that underlie public utility regulation, including the availability of adequate and reliable service, continued service to customers consistent with the level of service needed to promote the public welfare, and with the authorization and empowerment provided by the Legislature to the Commission to take every opportunity to advance the economic development of the state.
+As with reliability benefits, the benefits of fiber optic infrastructure - while real - are difficult to quantify.
+To allow utilities to more quickly modernize their services and communications through fiber infrastructure expansion, utilities that are rate regulated by the Commission may, on an annual basis, invest up to \$10 million in fiber infrastructure (or other utility communication technology that could, as a secondary benefit, enable internet access) that extends to the utility's customers' premises.
+Such investment shall be recorded to a regulatory asset to be included in the utility's rate base, subject to Commission approval in the utility's annual formula rate plans, and shall be amortized over a period no longer than ten years.
+Because of the inherent, yet difficult to quantify benefits of such investments, no cost/benefit analysis shall be required.